*V nadaljevanju objavljamo intervju s Heleno Š. Sambolec. Intervju je objavljen v angleškem jeziku.

 When I look back, I see that family business is part of my life for more years than I am alive (lol)!
-When I started my career, the beginnings were full of challenges, lack of knowledge and practical experience.
+When I started my career, the beginnings were full of challenges, lack of knowledge, and practical experience.
 Luckily, I was blessed to have my father as a mentor who accompanied me in the first years.
 When my father retired, we decided that our family’s best option to manage succession is to sell one part of the company to one of the region’s most prominent family-owned companies.
 Then, my possibilities to grow, as part of a bigger system and an even bigger know-how platform, expanded!

 Opportunities for women in male-dominated industries are already improving, but there is still a massive amount of room for improvement.
-I have always loved to follow women in a leadership positions.
-Women have always seemed like fantastic teachers and role models to me as I moved up the career ladder.
+I have always loved to follow women in leadership positions.
+Women in business have always seemed like fantastic teachers and role models to me as I moved up the career ladder.
 Today, I try to be the same role model.
-Due to the limited number of women in many companies (including our company), I met a lot of people in my career who advised and taught me – I just had to ask (“there are no stupid questions, just stupid answers”).
+Due to the limited number of women in business in many companies (including our company), I met a lot of people in my career who advised and taught me – I just had to ask (“there are no stupid questions, just stupid answers”).
 I always try to find men colleagues who do not feel challenged and support diversity in the organization in my career.

 What was the biggest challenge during the covid lockdown your company has faced in the past year?

 Due to our stable financial situation, our first and biggest concern was our employees and our business partners’ health.
 At the beginning of the pandemic, we immediately introduced clear rules and instructions on how to protect ourselves and others.
-Coworkers who were able to work from home, received all needed access from our IT department (this was a huge stress test for them, and they succeeded perfectly) within few days.
+Coworkers who were able to work from home received all needed access from our IT department (this was a huge stress test for them, and they succeeded perfectly) within few days.
 The organization of protective equipment in the first corona wave was a huge challenge.
 It was not only the price but also the availability of the goods in Slovenia.
 Luckily we received support from our headquarters in Austria and enabled our employees safe working conditions.
 During the second lockdown, our service areas were running without interruptions because they are performed outside or in rooms with fewer people.
-Our office work is organised in a way that we work in two teams in separate business premises and according to the profession’s recommendations.
-The last quartal of the year was also successful since my team managed to adapt to work in »new normal«.
+Our office work is organized in a way that we work in two teams in separate business premises and according to the profession’s recommendations.
+The last quartal of the year was also successful since my team managed to adapt to work in a»new normal«.
 My challenge as a leader in the environment is influenced by events that we cannot predict.
 I focus on my team and their physacal and mental health.
 My opinion is that the company’s which will focus on their most important »asset« – employees, will come out of this crisis stronger.
 Like my favorite Winston Churchill saying: »Life can either be accepted or changed.
 If it is not accepted, it must be changed.
 If it cannot be changed, then it must be accepted.«

 You are at your final stages of your MBA?
 What has this journey thought you the most?